a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 					}

 			1. `printf` is diverted to ITM Trace Unit
+			2. Cross compiler is already installed by IDE (which is used for STM32)
+				1. If we want to uprade to newer version - we need to change settings
+5. Cross compilation
+	1. x86/x86_64 architecture (Host machine)
+		1. cross compiler: `arm-none-eabi-gcc`

 ### Testing printf Over ARM Cortex M4 ITM+SWO Line ###
 ### Issues with IDE ###